-Why won't Blob recognize my phone, or won't index all its content?
+Why won't Knit recognize my phone, or won't index all its content?

-As a general rule, Blob will see what Windows will see on the phone.
-There could be multiple reasons why Windows or Blob won’t detect all the content on your phone:
+As a general rule, Knit will see what Windows will see on the phone.
+Windows or Knit may not detect all the content on your phone for multiple reasons:

-- The phone may restrict what the PC can see: A phone has a choice to connect to the PC as a “PTP Device” (a Picture Transfer Protocol compliant device), an “MTP Device” (a Media Transfer Protocol comlpliant device) or as a “Mass Storage Device”.
-A phone that connects as a PTP device will only show the PC photos, an MTP device will only show media (typically just music) and a mass storage device should show all files on the phone.
-Again, this is a decision the phone makes, not the PC.
-You may be able to change how the phone connects – typically by going into the phone’s settings and finding the USB connection setting (sometimes this is buried under “Developer Options”).
+- The phone may restrict what the PC can see: A phone can choose to connect to the PC as a “PTP Device” (a Picture Transfer Protocol compliant device), an “MTP Device” (a Media Transfer Protocol comlpliant device) or as a “Mass Storage Device”.
+A phone that connects as a PTP device will only show the PC its photos.
+Similarly, a phone that connects as an MTP device will only show the PC its music files.
+A phone that connects as a mass storage device should show the PC all files on the phone.
+Again, the phone manufacturer makes this decision, not the PC.
+You may sometimes be able to change how the phone connects.
+Typically, you do that by changing its USB connection settings (sometimes this is buried under “Developer Options”).

 Please note that enabling “USB Debugging” on the phone is not needed to allow the PC to see a phone’s content.

-Why won't Blob see all my email folders or messages?
+Why won't Knit see all my email folders or messages?

-There are two separate email protocols to fetch email information: IMAP and POP (Blob supports both).
+There are two separate email protocols to fetch email information: IMAP and POP3.
+Knit supports both of them.
 IMAP is the newer and more advanced protocol, so it is the preferred choice.
-The older POP email protocol does not support email folders at all – it only has the concept on an “Inbox” email folder.
-Web based email providers decide which protocol they will support – some do one or the other and some support both IMAP and POP.
-If your email provider supports POP only, you will not be able to see your other email folders at this email account via Blob.
-If your email provider supports IMAP, you should use that instead.
+The older POP3 email protocol does not support email folders at all.
+It only has the concept on a single “Inbox” email folder.
+Web based email providers decide which protocol they will support.
+Some do one or the other and some support both IMAP and POP3.
+If your email provider supports POP3 only, you will not be able to see your other email folders at this email account with Knit.
+Therefore, use IMAP If your email provider supports it.

 If your problem in specific to not being able to see sent email in the “Sent” folder, this may be because a separate setting controls this.
-When you send an email message using Blob, it will not automatically CC it to you and it will not manually copy it to the “Sent” folder.
-Many (most) email providers will automatically copy a sent message to the “Sent” folder, but some email providers have a separate setting that you have to explicitly enable for this to happen.
+When you send an email message using Knit, it will not automatically CC a copy to you.
+It will also not manually copy it to the “Sent” folder.
+Many (most) email providers will automatically copy a sent message to the “Sent” folder.
+However, some email providers have a separate setting that you have to explicitly enable for this to happen.
 Please check your email provider’s settings if this is the case.
-If this problem occurs because your email provider only supports POP, you will have to explicitly CC yourself on any outgoing message you want to save in your account too.
+If your email provider only supports POP3, you may have to explicitly CC yourself on any messages you send.

-Why do I get insecure connection warnings from my account provider (e.g. Google)?
+Why do I get connection failures from my account provider (e.g. Google)?

 How can I view the errors encountered while trying to access a Data Source?

-Blob logs errors encountered while trying to access a Data Source in a file called “Activity.Log”.
-Transient errors are surprisingly common – the network may be temporarily unavailable; the remote server may be temporarily over-subscribed and not respond in time; a local portable device (e.g. phone, camera) may be busy or locked by your anti-virus software or the Windows File Manager or too many applications may be trying to access the index files on your computer at the same time.
-Even a permanent error may be “normal” and expected – the current logged-in user may not have permissions to access specific files or folders; you may have entered the wrong password etc.
+Knit logs errors encountered while trying to access a Data Source in a file called “Activity.Log”.
+Transient errors are surprisingly common!
+A wireless network may be temporarily unavailable due to heavy load.
+The remote server may be temporarily over-subscribed and not respond in time.
+A local portable device (e.g. phone, camera) may be busy or locked by your anti-virus software or the Windows File Manager.
+Too many applications may be trying to access the index files on your computer at the same time.
+Even a permanent error may be “normal” and expected.
+For example, Knit might not have permission to index files on your computer that belong to a different user account on your computer.
+A network share may be unavailable because you entered the wrong password to access it.

 To view the “Activity.Log” file, click on the “Help/About” button (the “?” button in the top menu) and click on the “Log File” menu button.

-I added a new Data Source but Blob not show its contents.
+I added a new Data Source but Knit not show its contents.
 Why?

-- It may just need more time.
-When you add a new Data Source, a separate background process (called Cataloger) will start to index it.
-This can take a few minutes to several hours.
-Blob will periodically update index files during this process, but it could be that it hasn’t finished enough work to bother updating them yet.
-You should check if the affected Data Source is still actively being indexed or not.
+- It may just need more time!
+When you add a new Data Source, a separate background process will start to index it.
+It can take a few minutes to several hours for the first “full” indexing to complete.
+Knit will periodically update index files during this process.
+However, it may not have finished enough work to bother updating them yet.
+You can check if the affected Data Source is still actively being indexed or not.
 To do this, select the Data Source in the left panel and right-click on it to bring up the menu.
-Click on the “View Index Status” menu item.
+Then, click on the “View Index Status” menu item.

 This will display a window shows when each Data Source was checked last for content updates.